 ROAD TRAFFIC FATALITIES AND INJURIES

-View underlying table as an Excel spreadsheet: Download Road traffic fatalities and injuries, By Local Government Area from the Downloads page.
+View underlying table as an Excel spreadsheet: 1367.2, Road Traffic Fatalities and Injuries, By Local Government Area (file size 65kB).